 U.S. residents, make sure that you file a Free Application for Federal Student Aid (FAFSA).
 Apply as early as possible for financial aid and make sure your funding is spread across the entire program (Spring, Summer, and Fall semesters).
-For a list of competitive graduate funding opportunities, please consult the university's Scholarship Universe database.
+For a list of competitive graduate funding opportunities, please consult the Pivot and GRAPES databases.

-International residents, there are a number of awards available to fund, on a competitive basis, graduate education in the U.S. To learn more about such awards, please contact us at MDPAdmissions@email.arizona.edu.
+International students, there are a number of awards available to fund, on a competitive basis, graduate education in the U.S. One useful listing is provided by Swarthmore College.
+To learn more about such awards, please contact us at MDPAdmissions@email.arizona.edu.